open-rmf/crossflow/handbook/src/join.md

 When the conditions are met for a join operation to activate (at least one message is present in every connected buffer), the join operation will construct its output message by "fetching" the oldest message from each of its connected buffers.
-By default, "fetching" means to pull the message, removing it from the buffer and moving it into the output message.
+By default, "fetching" means to "pull" the message, removing it from the buffer and moving it into the output message.

 Sometimes there may be a reason to clone the message out of the buffer instead of